Mike Turner: 2020 election

 Turner did not join the majority of Republican members of Congress who signed an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election.

 Turner voted to certify both Arizona's and Pennsylvania's results in the 2021 United States Electoral College vote count.

 China

 In June 2020, Turner cosponsored the Holding China Accountable Act, which would restrict visas for Chinese nationals entering the United States to study, work, or attend business meetings in “science, technology, engineering, mathematics, or a related field.”

-LGBT rights
+Gun control

-On July 19, 2022, Turner and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+After the Dayton shooting in August 2019, Turner announced he would back legislation barring the "sale of military-style weapons to civilians" and also said he would support a limit on magazines and the creation of legislation that would keep guns from people deemed dangerous by the police.
+He had previously "generally backed gun-rights measures during his nine terms in the House", earning a 93% approval and "A" rating from the NRA Political Victory Fund (NRA-PVF) in prior years.
+Turner's daughter had been across the street from the attack.
+For the 2020 election the NRA-PVF gave Turner a "D" rating.

 Syria

 In 2023, Turner voted against H.Con.Res.
 21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.